What is an ISA and how does it work?

 What are the benefits of having an ISA?

-When the government introduced the Personal Savings Allowance (PSA) in 2016, it raised the question – is an ISA still worthwhile?
+When the government introduced the Personal Savings Allowance (PSA) in 2016, it raised the question – is a Cash ISA still worthwhile?
 The answer to that really depends on your personal circumstances, here's some points that might help you decide:

-- An ISA offers a tax-efficient way of saving because you don’t pay any income tax on the interest you earn, regardless of how much you’ve saved in ISAs over the years.
-But if your money isn’t held in an ISA and you exceed your PSA, you’ll pay tax.
+- A Cash ISA offers a tax-efficient way of saving because you don’t pay any income tax on the interest you earn, regardless of how much you’ve saved in ISAs over the years.
+But if your savings aren't held in a Cash ISA and you exceed your PSA, you’ll pay tax.

 - Your ISA allowance can be passed on to your spouse or civil partner after you die as an additional tax-free allowance.

-- Interest rate increases or having more money to save at a later date could leave you vulnerable to exceeding your annual PSA.
+- Interest rate increases or having more money to save at a later date could leave you vulnerable to exceeding your annual PSA and paying tax on your savings if that money isn't in a Cash ISA.

-- If you’re an additional-rate taxpayer you’re not eligible for a PSA, but you can still earn interest on your savings tax-free with an ISA.
+- If you’re an additional-rate taxpayer you’re not eligible for a PSA, but you can still earn interest on your savings tax-free with a Cash ISA.